mattygyk/eepythonscript/README.md

 - datetime

 ## How to run the application

+There are 2 files python files to run.

 NOTE: the scripts have no reference to paths for any files used and will run in the directory you have downloaded both py scripts into.
 ### Run createinvocationdb.py ONCE !